-Business Connexion deployed SUSE Linux Enterprise Server for System z to run a new monitoring solution for clients.
+Business Connexion deployed SUSE Linux Enterprise Server for z Systems and LinuxONE to run a new monitoring solution for clients.
 The ability to run multiple virtual servers side-by-side on a single mainframe processor ensures low software costs for the solution, enabling Business Connexion to offer a powerful solution at a highly competitive price.

 Aiming to extend its internal helpdesk management solution and make it available as a hosted service to clients, Business Connexion determined that the existing platform was not a viable long-term option.
 The company was running BMC Remedy IT Service Management Suite on Solaris, and determined that the cost of licensing the underlying Oracle database across numerous processors would make it difficult to offer solutions to clients at a competitive price.

 "We had a general requirement for a new, highly flexible yet low-cost platform for hosting virtual client environments," said Frans Labuschagne, Senior Manager for Open Systems Support Services at Business Connexion.
 "The first such environment was to be the new release of Remedy ITSM, and we determined that we would need very high availability and database performance.
 Equally, we needed a solution that would be stable and easy to manage, so that we could keep our internal costs low."

 Business Connexion has a long history with the IBM mainframe—for more than 15 years it has hosted mainframes on behalf of clients.
 Today, the hosting part of the business has two IBM z Systems10 Enterprise Class servers in separate Tier-4-certified data centres (denoting the highest recognised level of robustness and service availability), each with one Integrated Facility for Linux (IFL) engine.